 This Changes Everything: Capitalism vs. The Climate

 In her provocative 2014 book, Canadian journalist and author Naomi Klein pins the blame for the climate crisis on capitalism.
 She dispels myths clouding the current debate, and exposes the people and corporations that profit from climate change.
 Yet despite all the disheartening stats Klein’s overall message is one of hope: that it is still possible to transform our economic system and build something better for the future.

-With so many terrifying statistics circulating about the climate crisis, it can all feel pretty overwhelming – so environmentalist Madeline Olivia is here to simplify things.
+With so many terrifying statistics circulating about the climate crisis and gloomy books about sustainability, it can all feel pretty overwhelming – so environmentalist Madeline Olivia is here to simplify things.
 In her book Minimal: How to simplify your life and live sustainably, Olivia aims to make sustainable living attainable for everyone, offering practical tips for everyday life.
 Topics covered include decluttering, reducing waste, seasonal eating and natural beauty, alongside advice on living more mindfully.

 It’s not news to anyone that fast fashion is bad for the planet.
 Global clothing production has roughly doubled in just 15 years, and every year 300,000 tonnes of clothing ends up in UK landfill.
 So – it’s time to change, and journalist Lauren Bravo is here to help.
 Her book How To Break Up With Fast Fashion offers realistic advice on repairing and recycling your wardrobe, encouraging readers to embrace more sustainable ways of shopping.

 Don’t Even Think About It: Why Our Brains Are Wired to Ignore Climate Change

 Many of us recognise climate change is a deeply pressing issue, but do little about it.
 George Marshall explores the roots of this psychology, with help from the world’s leading climate scientists, liberal environmentalists, Nobel Prize-winning psychologists and activists.